What Is a Solar Battery

-The battery capacity your solar project requires is dependant of 4 keys factors.
+The battery capacity your solar project requires is dependent on 4 key factors.

 - The amount of energy your system is capable of generating.
-This is dependant on your roof size and geographical location.
+This is dependent on your roof size and geographical location.

 - The amount of energy your household consumes during the day.